 However much Cai An admired He Qing, he found that he used to rush the tempo from his leading position on the drum.
 In winter rehearsals for the New Year’s rituals he now constantly cajoled the group to slow down.

 The simultaneous participation of some musicians in the shawm band was now giving rise to some tension.
-The shawm band had used the percussion instruments of the Music Association on a job and damaged some of the large cymbals.
+The shawm band had used the percussion instruments of the ritual association on a job and damaged some of the large cymbals.
 Shan Yude, genial leader of the ritual specialists, argued deep into the night about this with Shan Ling, now a member of both the shawm band and the ritual association.
 Yude, voicing the sentiments of other association members, reasonably pointed out that since the blowers-and-drummers earned good money from going on wedding-and-funeral gigs, they should now buy the association a new pair of each of the two types of large cymbals.
 A big meeting was held about it, and Cai An, who was also in the shawm band—despite being a stickler for the “old rules” of the ritual association—could only sit in silence with his head down, burying himself in a cloud of cigarette smoke.
 Eventually they settled on a new rule, that the shawm band must not use the instruments belonging to the ritual association.
 So the shawm band bought a set of instruments for its own use, while the new cymbals bought by the association with village donations in winter 1995–96 were painted with the name of the association.

 Despite the enjoyment and material profit which some of the musicians derived from the shawm band, none of them decided to leave the ritual association, though with its amateur status it might seem a rather thankless task.
 Cai An, for instance, still seemed to feel a deep commitment towards the solemn ritual tradition.
 To be sure, even by doing occasional jobs as a blower-and-drummer he had now stepped outside the “old rules”.
 I suspect, however, that there is a residual morality, partly class-based, which made him unwilling to be ranked permanently and unambiguously among the “bastards, actors, and blowers-and-drummers”, traditional litany for social outcasts, and a certain concomitant pride about representing an amateur ritual association whose members had long been among the elite of the village.